 4. The Sign and Seal of the Covenant, Circumcision; Abraham’s name would be great (i.e, that kings would come from him) – Genesis 17/fulfilled 2 Samuel 7

-Some time after the covenant of circumcision was instituted, Sarah finally gave birth to a son, Isaac, at the age of 99.
-God fulfilled the promise to give a natural heir to Abraham and Sarah through which the promise of the covenant would be fulfilled.
+Following the establishment of the circumcision covenant, Sarah bore Isaac at 99, fulfilling God’s promise to Abraham and Sarah of a natural heir through whom the covenant’s promise would manifest.
 It had been over 25 years from the call of Abraham in Ur to the birth of Isaac.

 The only thing left now that Isaac was born was for Abraham to consummate the covenant.
 God put Abraham to the ultimate test to see if he would be faithful to the covenant by exercising obedience to Him.